bloeys/nset/README.md

 ## How NSet works

-NSet works by using a single bit to indicate whether a number exists or not.
+NSet works by using a single bit to indicate whether a number exists or not, and these bit flags are stored as an array of uint64.

-These bit flags are stored as an array of uint64, where the `0` uses the first bit of the first uint64, `1` uses the second bit of the first uint64 in the array and so on.
-So each uint64 represents 64 numbers.
+For example, the number `0` will use the first bit of the first uint64, `1` uses the second bit of the first uint64 in the array and so on.
+As such, each uint64 represents 64 numbers.

 Now assume we have added the numbers `1`, `2` and `3`, then we add number `65`.
-The first 3 numbers fit in the first uint64 integer of the array, but `65` doesn't so at this point the array is expanded until we have enough 65 bits or more, so 1 more integer is added and the second bit of the second integer is set.
+The first 3 numbers fit in the first uint64 integer of the array, but `65` doesn't so at this point the array is expanded until we have 65 bits or more, so 1 more integer is added and the second bit of the second integer is set.

 ### Memory characteristics

 This setup gives us very high add/get/remove efficiency, but in some cases can produce worse memory usage.
 For example, if you make an empty set then add the number `5000` NSet will be forced to create 78 integers and then set one bit on the last integer.
 So if you have a few huge numbers (a number in the millions or billions) then you will be using more memory than a hash map or an array.

-But if your numbers are smaller and/or closer together then you will have **a lot better** memory efficiency.
+But if your numbers are smaller and/or closer together then you will have *a much better* memory efficiency.
 A normal array storing all
 4 billion uint32 integers will use `16 GB` of memory, while NSet can store all 4 billion integers with only use `512 MB`.

 To improve the worst case scenario, which happens when someone just adds the number $2^{32}$ and nothing else (which uses 512 MB), NSet